What Does the Service Battery Charging System Warning Mean?

 • The service battery charging system indicator warns that the car battery isn’t receiving enough charge.

-• Issues with the alternator, battery, drive belt, electrical parts, wiring, and the PCM can trigger the check battery charging system warning light.
+• Issues with the alternator, drive belt, electrical parts, wiring, the PCM, and sometimes (but rarely) the battery itself, can trigger the check battery charging system warning light.

 • You must inspect the relevant parts and determine what set off the check charging system warning message.